 The carrying values of accounts receivable, unbilled revenue, and the revolving term facility, accounts payable and accrued liabilities approximate their fair values due to the short maturity of these instruments.
 The fair values of customer deposits approximate their carrying amounts taking into account interest accrued on the outstanding balance.
-Cash and cash equivalents are measured at fair value.
+Cash is measured at fair value.

 The swap agreement is measured at fair value, which is provided by a third-party, banking institution and is based on market rates at the date of the valuation.
-The valuation of the interest rate swap resulted in an unrealized loss recorded on the statement of financial position at December 31, 2018 of \$462,671 (2017 - \$583,448).
+The valuation of the interest rate swap resulted in an unrealized loss recorded on the statement of financial position at December 31, 2019 of \$744,235 (2018 - \$462,671).